Introduction to Bacon & the Art of Living

 “Pigs in England were big, long-legged with menacing facial expressions.
 Animals who are not penned up face predators.
 When they run they must run fast.
 For this reason, they are extremely skittish.
 The slightest indication of danger and they have to move quickly!
 Their bite must be ferocious as must be their build and facial expression.
 They are dark in appearance with stripes that resemble their ancestors, the wild boar.”

 “It was the English East India Company who brought these Chinese pigs to England in the 1700s.”
 Oupa Eben was a “no-frills and no-fuss” man.
-He said stuff in a way that one understood it easily.
+He said stuff in a way that one understood easily.
 This being the case, one must still remember that Oupa was a very clever man!
 He knew that any inventions first happen in the mind, not in the physical world.
 This is called the metaphysical.
 The interaction between what we can feel and touch and that which is, initially, only in the mind.
-This we call the metaphysical.

-Oupa Eben explained to me that by the late 1600s and early 1700s, a metaphysical shift that took place in the English mind.
+Oupa Eben explained to me that by the late 1600s and early 1700s, a metaphysical shift took place in the English mind.
 They started to see “matter” not as the unavoidable experience of nature, but as something that could be manipulated and controlled.
 Themselves they saw as the masters who, as Gods ultimate creatures were called upon and empowered to control the physical.
 Just as the pigs responded to the pressure from nature by either becoming smaller and fatter as in China or remaining big, fast and ferocious as in Europe, the English wool industry was pressured to produce clothing for the local market in bigger quantities than could be done by individual villagers, working in isolation.
 Thus, the organization of labour changed.
 This shift was due to a change that happened in the minds of people.

 The English Empire was taking shape and the demand from the colonies added to the mother-land for clothing added up to a demand that completely outpaced the meagre output of any individual person.
-Imaginative entrepreneurs stepped forward who discovered how to use the forces of nature for their personal end.
+Imaginative entrepreneurs stepped forward who worked out how to use the forces of nature for their personal ends.
 They invented better and faster ways to spin wool and make clothing.
 They realised that work itself can be re-organised, even without machine power.
 Where they combine human power with machine power, output went through the roof!
 The results were spectacular!
 The fertile imagination of the English dreamt up new machines that could do what 100 people could not.
 The buzz words of the time were “bigger,” “better,” and “faster.”
 They used nature in a way that was never thought possible before.
-Energy to drive these machines, tapped from steam and water.
+Energy to drive these machines were cleverly being tapped from steam and water.

 As people realised that they could manipulate and harness nature, as the sciences were being invented, we became masters of nature.
 The most important metaphysical realisation was to re-think how we organise labour but also how we manipulate nature.
 In the world of farming, this was not a new phenomenon.
 It has been happening for many thousands of years but a new momentum was added through the industrial revolution.

 The earliest discovery was that animals that are penned up, change!
 The biggest reason was that we were able to manipulate their breeding.
 Animals became used to us and we found that they were more useful to us.
 For starters, our food did not run away from us or live in forests where we had to go hunting them.
 If our animals stayed close, so did our food!
 We created animal enclosures where we could separate those with less desirable characters from those with qualities we want.
 “A good example of this,” said Oupa Eben, “is aggressive animals.
 We do not like aggressive animals.
 The menacing bull becomes biltong.
 The horse that continually breaks out and bites other horses and handlers are served as pastissada.”
 It takes many generations to change a completely wild animal into an animal that is less threatening to humans; more useful.
 One that can work and supply milk or become food.
 The larger farm animals were domesticated first and as the industrial revolution was taking hold in Europe, it was the turn of the village pig.

 Oupa Eben lit his pipe, peered out from the farmhouse over his land.
 It was late afternoon.
 The farmwork was done and it was the best time to ask him to tell you a story.
 I sat on the soft grass outside the back door, between the back porch and the brick cooler where all the perishables were kept.
 It was a simple invention used around the world.
 Two layers of bricks filled up with charcoal in the middle and regularly soaked with water.
 This cooled the inside of the square structure with wooden shelving where the butter, eggs, cheese, and milk were stored.
 Oupa Eben was sitting on a garden chair he brought from the porch to have a better view of his lands.
 “I guess you want to hear about the Kolbroek,” he said smiling.

 Oupa Eben stopped with his story when his younger brother walked out of the back door and joined us.
 He and his wife, Aunt Thelma, were visiting.
 Her maiden name was Berriman.
-They immigrated from Cornwall.
+The Berriman’s immigrated from Cornwall.
 Her father was an immigrant gold miner on the Reef.
-Her brother was also a miner, mainly at Crown Mines.
+Her brother was also a miner working mostly at Crown Mines.
 Tim moved into Thelma’s mother (Hilda’s) home just before or just after they were married.
 Later, they owned their own home in Parkview, Johannesburg.
 (1)

 “I am telling Eben the story of the Kolbroek pigs,” Oupa said when Oom Timo sat down next to Oupa on a chair which he brought from the porch.
 I was very small and did not know that as Oupa knew everything about raising cattle, sheep, and pigs, Oom Timo knew about ships.
 Oom Timo gestured Oupa to continue, which Oupa did.